zendframework/zf2-documentation/docs/languages/en/modules/zend.form.quick-start.rst

 - *ComposedObject*: specify another object with annotations to parse.
 Typically, this is used if a property references another object, which will then be added to your form as an additional fieldset.
-Expects a string value indicating the class for the object being composed.
+Expects a string value indicating the class for the object being composed or an array to compose a collection: ``@ComposedObject({
+  "target_object":"Universe\Model\Quest\QuestCompleteOption", "is_collection":"true", "options":{"count":2}})``
+  Target object is the element to compose, is_collection flags this as a collection and options can take an array of options to pass into the collection.

 - *ErrorMessage*: specify the error message to return for an element in the case of a failed validation.
 Expects a string value.